To teach and to learn

 We keep our baby groups small and intimate to mimic home routines calmly and peacefully.
 The nursery space is designed to be a blank canvas which can be adapted throughout the day to meet the interests and needs of individual tamariki.

 Our whānau hub is where the Aratupu whānau comes together to chat, laugh, learn, and grow.
-Hannah (your dedicated whānau support) hosts workshops, community events, and coffee groups in this space.
+Bridget (your dedicated whānau support) hosts workshops, community events, and coffee groups in this space.
 In line with our educational ethos, ako, we’ve found that when the entire whānau is problem solving and learning together, children flourish.

 20 hours ECE